Soulsender/Scarab/README.md

 # **Scarab Discord Bot**
+# WARNING: IN IT'S CURRENT STATE THIS BOT IS DANGEROUS AND UNSTABLE.
+DO NOT ATTEMPT TO CLONE AND RUN UNTIL I FIX IT.

 #### This is my repository for the custom discord SCARAB bot.

 ### I grant access to use my code, to use and edit. **Please do not pass it along as your own.** I have included my tutorial sources below.